May 17, 2019

 July 11, 2001

-Ranger successfully completes the sale of ASIG to BBA Group plc.
+Ranger successfully completes the sale of ASIG to Signature Aviation (formerly known as BBA Aviation).

 Steve Townes, ASIG’S CEO and Founder of Ranger, points out that this powerful merger creates one of the largest and strongest independent aviation services companies in the world, with over 8,000 employees at more than 100 major airports.